And for those of you tuning in, expecting to hear Rush today, Rush is recovering from a coal and he'll be in tomorrow.

 I am sure if those decisions were made through a democratic process, the average person would see it as tyranny, not liberty, but tyranny.

-And so ask yourself the question, is it no less tyranny for a democratic process to determine whether you purchase health insurance or set aside money for retirement?
+And so ask yourself the question, is it no less tyranny for a democratic process determined whether you purchase health insurance or set aside money for retirement?

-I was going to bring up well, I'm going to bring up a story.
+I was going to bring up, well, I'm going to bring up a story towards the end of the hour.

-Uh towards the end of the hour, it's not very, very important, but it has to do with um the uh uh benefits in India, and I don't know whether many of you know about it, but the uh ladies in India are deciding that if you do not have a toilet in your home, you might not get a bride.
+And I don't know whether many of you know about it, but the ladies in India are deciding that if you do not have a toilet in your home, you might not get a bride.

-Sixty percent of the homes, both in rural areas and urban areas now have toilets, as opposed to, oh, just a few years ago, only one percent in the rural areas.
+60% of the homes, both in rural areas and urban areas, now have toilets, as opposed to, oh, just a few years ago, only 1% in rural areas.

-That India has had extensive government control over the economy, but I'm getting off the subject, so let's go to the phones and talk to Terry from Locust Grove of Virginia.
+But I'm getting off the subject, so let's go to the phones and talk to Terry from Locust Grove, Virginia.

 Welcome to the show.